Saint Helena Airport: Background

 In contrast to the projected benefits, there were concerns that the proposed construction on the Prosperous Bay Plain would be detrimental to the local environment.
 Specifically, Prosperous Bay Plain was one of the few remaining sites on Saint Helena that held significant ecological diversity.
-According to a 2004 review by Atkins Management Consultants, the survival of numerous endemic species critically depended on preservation and protection of the location.
-It was also an important nesting site for the wirebird, Saint Helena's national bird which is listed as vulnerable.
-Although the St Helena Leisure Corporation (Shelco) was a major force pushing for the airport's construction, its co-founder Sir Nigel Thompson was a former chairman of the environmental charity Campaign to Protect Rural England.
+According to a 2004 review by Atkins Management Consultants, the survival of numerous endemic species critically depended on the preservation and protection of the location.
+It was also an important nesting site for the Saint Helena plover, Saint Helena's national bird, which is listed as vulnerable.
+Although the St. Helena Leisure Corporation was a major force pushing for the airport's construction, its co-founder Sir Nigel Thompson was a former chairman of the environmental charity Campaign to Protect Rural England.